captain-8421/SafecrexCore-Masternode-Setup-Guide/README.md

 ## Introduction

-This guide is for a single masternode, on a Ubuntu 18.04 64-bit server (VPS) running headless and will be controlled from the wallet on your local computer (Control wallet).
+This guide is for a single masternode, on a Ubuntu 18.04 64-bit server (VPS) and on a Ubuntu 16.04 64-bit server(VPS) running headless and will be controlled from the wallet on your local computer (Control wallet).
 The wallet on the the VPS will be referred to as the Remote wallet.

 You will need your masternode server details for progressing through this guide including the public IP address.